markdregan/Bayesian-Modelling-in-Python/README.md

 - [Scipy Tutorial 2014](https://github.com/fonnesbeck/scipy2014_tutorial) by Chris Fonnesbeck

 I created this tutorial in the hope that others find it useful and it helps them learn Bayesian techniques just like the above resources helped me.
 I hope you find it useful and I'd welcome any corrections/comments/contributions from the community.

+### Note
+This tutorial is actively being worked on.
+I'm keen to get feedback and welcome ideas/contributions.